Saleh says it’ll be Rodgers’ call to play again with Jets if he’s cleared by doctors to return

 “I have an admiration for him,” Saleh said.
 “We’re very young on the offensive side of the ball and his veteran presence is always welcome.
 But for him, personally speaking for Aaron, not to speak for him, but just to get himself back in the building, reacclimated around his teammates, reinvolved in meetings and then, you know, whenever his clock starts, it starts — if it’s able to at all.”

-NOTES: The Jets began the 21-day practice window for TE Kenny Yeboah to return from injured reserve. … DL Tanzel Smart was signed to the practice squad and DB Craig James was released.
+NOTES: WR Garrett Wilson was listed as limited for the Jets’ walkthrough practice with an injured elbow. … OL Billy Turner (finger) and LBs Chazz Surratt (ankle) and LB Sam Eguavoen (hip) didn’t practice. … The Jets began the 21-day practice window for TE Kenny Yeboah to return from injured reserve.
+He was a full participant Wednesday. … DL Tanzel Smart was signed to the practice squad and DB Craig James was released.

 AP NFL: https://apnews.com/hub/nfl